Divyathali/Newyork-Times-api/README.md

 # Newyork-Times-api

-js file path changed before used youur systems
+js file path changed before used your systems